The BSA manufactured Lee-Enfield Rifle No.5 - .22in. RF

 Presumed to have been produced around the same time that B.S.A. produced the trials rifles, the Royal Ordnance Factory at Fazakerly made up at least one No.5 configuration rifle in .22 rimfire calibre with a similar outward specification to that of the B.S.A.-made Pattern Room sample RB389.
 The known example has resided for many years within the Weapons Collection of the Infantry & Small Arms School Corps at the Land Warfare Centre, Warminster.
 This rifle resembles the .303 issue rifle in most respects, including the rubber recoil reducer and muzzle flash-hider, but is single-shot with a bolt arrangement similar to that of the Rifle No.9, and is fitted with only an empty magazine shell to collect fired cases.
 The collection also holds one, if not two, of the BSA trials rifles.
 Several of the latter are known to be in private hands, with more than one having surfaced in North America in recent times, following a renewal of interest in such unusual siblings of the Lee-Enfield.

 A further rifle of interest has been brought to our notice.
 An image is shown to the left.
 This rifle is in No.4 configuration - i.e. a long rifle rather than a carbine - equivalent to the rather later No.7 rifle, but is built on a lightened action as used for the .303" No.5 service rifle, rather than on the modified No.4 action used for the prototype and trials .22RF rifles.
 The lightened action from the .303" CF No.5 was eventually used in the production of the .22RF Rifle No.8.
 The rifle under discussion, shown left, is serial number is T10147, 47 digits above the expected range of 100.
 The owner advises us that it has beeen suggested to him that the rifle might be what is known as either a 'lunchbox special' stolen from the factory in pieces and built up outside, or perhaps a "bitser" made up from one of the rifles seen at auctions in the past.
 It could even be a special made up at the factory using a spare No.5 receiver.
 It is known that the .22RF No.5 rifle was originally destined for production as a training rifle for the new service weapon - at that time intended to be the .303 No.5 (or 'Jungle Carbine'), and many parts were probably manufactured over and above the hundred required for the batch of trials rifles.
-Strangely, the magazine fitted to this rifle is marked with the serial no. T 10090, only one below that of the example arm on which this page is based.
+The magazine fitted to this rifle is non-matching, and is marked with the serial no. T 10030 (or perhaps 10080).
 It should be noted that the Enfield Pattern Room collection holds a similar rifle, Ref: RB392, built by B.S.A. & Co. in 1945; this rifle again maintains the dimensions of the No.4 long rifle but utilises the same 5 round magazine as the experimental No.5 rifles; additionally, it is fitted with a smaller diameter barrel than the No. 5 experimental rifles, and is unmarked.
 Three years later, in 1948, B.S.A. built the No.7 Mk.I rifle along these lines, but with a magazine arrangement which, whilst the same in principle, accommodated the economics of mass production by using, as the magazine insert, the 5 round magazine from one of their sporting rifles rather than the especially manufactured unit in the experimental rifles.
 Immediately prior to this, B.S.A. also built five prototype No.7 rifles in single shot configuration.
 These rifles were sold when much of the the Birmingham Small Arms Company's own collection was broken up and sent to auction some years ago.
 The Pattern Room therefore has no such example, although the rifle is shown in Ian Skennerton's excellent reference book "The Lee-Enfield Story".